 By: Amy Kuras, Research and Policy Program Manager, Detroit Food Policy Council

 The Michigan State University Center for Regional Food Systems (CRFS) and the Detroit Food Policy Council (DFPC) hosted noted civil rights activist Shirley Sherrod to share her story at a breakfast Jan.
 25 in Detroit.
-Her story connected to the struggles marginalized still experience in Detroit – and across the country – with equal access to land.
+Her story connected to the struggles marginalized populations still experience in Detroit – and across the country – with unequal access to land.

-Sherrod is not only an esteemed civil rights leader, she is in many ways the vanguard for the issues that still swirl around us to this day.
+Sherrod is not only an esteemed civil rights leader, she is, in many ways, the vanguard for the issues that still swirl around us to this day.
 Equity, civil rights, “fake news”— Sherrod has prevailed through all of them, and continues the fight for a fairer world.
 Her story and life’s work are an inspiration and model to the movement for a more fair food system.

 In many ways Sherrod’s story is completely different than that of contemporary urban growers.
 She grew up on a farm in 1950’s Georgia, a life she’d always planned to leave behind as an adult – until her father was murdered by a white farmer in a dispute over livestock when she was only 17.
 This tragedy led her to stay in her rural community and fight for equity for black farmers.
 She went on to Albany State College in Georgia, where she earned a degree in sociology, became active in the Student Nonviolent Coordinating Committee (SNCC) and met her husband, Minister Charles Sherrod.